Research

 Our research delves into the intricate relationship between prior knowledge, or schema, and our capacity to learn and remember spatial information.
 We explore how our mental frameworks and past experiences influence the way we process new spatial information, affecting our ability to navigate unfamiliar environments.

 Using cutting-edge neuroimaging techniques and behavioural experiments, we are investigating the neural and cognitive processes involved in spatial navigation and how prior knowledge shapes them.
-Unpacking these complexities will shed light on the ways we perceive, remember, and interact with our surroundings, offering insights into human cognition and the brain’s remarkable capacity to create mental maps.
+Unpacking these complexities will shed light on the ways we perceive, remember, and interact with our surroundings, offering insight into human cognition and the brain’s remarkable capacity to create mental maps.